DieRandomDie/lyrfuckery/README.md

 <https://raw.githubusercontent.com/DieRandomDie/lyrfuckery/main/active_scripts/lyrania-mod-suite.user.js>

 Tampermonkey and compatible userscript managers use the script's `@updateURL` and `@downloadURL` headers to update it from the `main` branch.

-If you have the suite as a `.txt` file instead, create a new Tampermonkey script, replace the generated contents with the complete text, and save it.
-Keep the metadata block at the top intact so automatic update checks continue to work.

 ## Configuration